mgcrea/benchmark-kaizoumark/_posts/2016-09-01-build-benchmark-large-c-project.md

 >It seems to lead CMake to create a recursive Makefile.
 It would be interesting to try a different approach using include to gather fragments and per-source properties to set the CFLAGS

-The top-level Makefile has two rules: one to build the generated Makefile, the other one to launch it.
+The top-level Makefile has two rules: one to build the generated Makefile, the other one to create the target using it.

 ~~~~
-$(OUT)/foo: $(OUT)/Makefile
+$(OUT)/foo: $(OUT)/Makefile .FORCE
         $(MAKE) -C $(OUT)

+-include $(OUT)/Makefile

 $(OUT)/Makefile:
         mkdir -p $(OUT)
         cd $(OUT) && cmake -Wno-dev $(SRC)

+.FORCE:
 ~~~~

 >Note that the generated Makefile will detect automatically changes made to the Makefile fragments and regenerate the target Makefile thanks to CMake built-in checks.